-- how the project supports the objectives of the call - scientific quality, innovativeness and novelty value of the research as well as its impact within the scientific community - competence of applicant/research team in terms of project implementation - feasibility of research plan (incl. research ethics) - quality of research environment and collaborative networks - researcher mobility and researcher training - added value of collaboration between consortium parties.
+- how the project supports the objectives of the call - scientific quality, innovativeness and novelty value of the research as well as its impact within the scientific community - feasibility of research plan (incl. responsible science) - added value of collaboration between consortium parties - competence of applicant/research team in terms of project implementation - quality of research environment and collaborative networks - researcher mobility and researcher training.

-Read the review questions that will be used in the review: ICT 2023 review form and review guidelines.
-The review guidelines and form are only available in English.
+Read the rating scale and the review questions that will be used in the review: ICT 2023 review form and review guidelines.
+The review guidelines and forms are only available in English.
+The panel drafts one review report on each application.
+The review report is subject to professional secrecy.
+The panel will also rank the applications that have received a rating of 5 or 6.

-Two threshold values will be used in the review
+Two threshold values will be used in the review: